amanoxsolutions/mlops-realtime-data-ingestion/doc/MLOPS.md

 ## Triggering Automatic Model Retraining
 Once we have in CloudWatch, our custom metric and alarm configured, it is easy to trigger the "Model Build" pipeline to retrain a new model.
 We set a Lambda Function as the target of the alarm which is triggering the "Model Build" pipeline.

-With this approach, we are able to fully automate the model training, deployment, monitoring and retriggering of the whole cycle, hence achieving our objective of a fully automated MLOps pipeline.
+With this approach, we are able to fully automate the model training, deployment, monitoring and re-triggering of the whole cycle, hence achieving our objective of a fully automated MLOps pipeline.
 ## Challenges
 ### Using a SageMaker Project
 The use of the SageMaker Project provided through AWS Service Catalog, was of significant help to quickly build the overall framework for our fully automated MLOps pipeline.
 However, it comes with a constraint: the model build, deploy and monitor pipelines are fixed by that AWS Service Catalog product and might not exactly fit your need.
 In this demo for example, in order to set and update the model accuracy threshold stored in SSM parameters we used the CodeBuild phase of the different pipelines to update that threshold (Build phase of the "Model Deploy" pipeline) or read it to create the alarm metrics.
 This is not necessarily the best way and place to do that, but it is the best solution we found given that fixed framework.